 To assist you in your decision-making, it may be beneficial to seek out a professional in the field you are considering and ask them to do an informational interview.
 How did they decide to go to graduate school?
 How did they select a program?
 What was it like?
-Make an appointment with the Career Development Office to discuss your questions and formulate a plan 610-358-4595.
+Make an appointment with the Career and Personal Development Office to discuss your questions and formulate a plan 610-358-4595.

 Finding a program that fits your goals and professional interests is essential to a successful graduate school experience.
 Keep in mind that just because a program is in the top rankings by U.S. News & World Report doesn’t mean it’s a guaranteed best fit for you.
 Consider the following criterion when selecting a program:

 • Admissions Requirements: do your qualifications (i.e. GPA, co-curricular

 experiences, coursework, (test scores) meet the minimum requirements?

 • Program Characteristics: what is the faculty to student ratio?
 How long does it take